 - We suggest you run about 3/4 miles in the home for the preparation with some load on your back for 1 to 2 months to make your climbing much easier.
 Or use the treadmill for everyday running and walking.

 - If you have an uphill location/mountain then once a week you should go hiking with a loaded bag pack on your back.
 If you do not have mountains and high hills then use stairs to go up/down than the elevator.

-- Regular swimming, biking, rowing is also a good way to maintain your physical strength.
+- Regular swimming, biking, and rowing are also good ways to maintain your physical strength.

 Will someone come after my arrival to pick me up at the airport?